Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/instructors.md

 <img src="https://www.mn.uio.no/geo/forskning/aktuelt/arrangementer/disputaser/2016/pdf/schellenberger150px.jpg" width="150">
 </div>
 <div>
-Thomas investigates the dynamics of glaciers using remote observation data using satellites such as  TerraSAR-X and Radarsat-2.
-He uses the radar satellite data to extract glacier velocities of all fast flowing glaciers and changes in their extend.
+Thomas investigates the dynamics of glaciers using remote observation data using SAR and optical satellite data.
+He uses the SAR satellite data to extract glacier velocities of all fast flowing glaciers and changes in their extend.
 From these data it is possible to estimate the iceberg production of the glaciers which terminate in the sea.
-Thomas currently is working on using machine learning to identify glacier extents using remote sensing data.
+Thomas currently is working on using machine learning to identify glacier extents and estimate glacier mass balance using remote sensing data.
 </div>
 </div>